From Unstructured Data to Demand Counterfactuals: Theory and Practice: Empirical Application

-We now apply our method to the experimental data from \cite{compiani2025demand}.
-The data records the choices made by 9,265 participants when faced with a choice of ten e-books.
-In a first task, participants were asked to choose their preferred e-book based on information displayed to them, including (randomized) prices, standard attributes (author, year of publication, genre and number of pages), and unstructured information (cover images, titles, plot descriptions and reviews).
-In a second task, each participant's first choice was removed and they were asked to choose again from the remaining nine books. \cite{compiani2025demand} estimate a range of models on the first choice data and compare their performance in predicting second choices.
+The empirical setting is subsumed by the model in Case 2.
+The data contain choices of $n = 9{,}265$ participants among $J = 10$ books.
+Participants performed two choice tasks.
+In the first task, they were asked to choose their preferred book based on information displayed to them, including (randomized) prices and page rank, standard attributes (author, year of publication, genre and number of pages), and unstructured information (cover images, titles, plot descriptions, and reviews) from Amazon.
+In the second task, each participant's first choice was removed, and they were asked to choose again from the remaining nine books.
+Using the first choice data, \citetalias{compiani2025demand} estimate a range of mixed logit models with product fixed effects featuring proxies computed with different ML methods from the various unstructured data sources.
+They then evaluate the different models' performance in predicting second choices.
 This gives a direct measure of how well different models capture counterfactual substitution patterns.
-Specifically, the paper compares mixed logit models based on standard attributes with mixed logit models that leverage proxies extracted from unstructured data.
-The key findings are that (i) unstructured data is predictive of substitution patterns, and (ii) book descriptions and reviews, when processed with transformer-based text models, perform particularly well at predicting substitution.
+The key finding is that unstructured data, particularly book reviews processed with transformer-based text models, can substantially improve predictions of counterfactual substitution.

-The results in \cite{compiani2025demand} treat the proxies as if they were correctly specified.
-However, there are good reasons to believe that mismeasurement might play an important role.
-First, the unstructured data are processed using pre-trained ML models that are not targeted towards predicting substitution patterns.\footnote{Specifically, images are processed via classification models trained to assign each image to one of many classes; texts are processed using bag-of-words and transformer models: the former simply capture word frequency, whereas the latter are trained to predict the next word in a text.} While the resulting proxies are found to be predictive of substitution patterns, they may not perfectly capture the underlying attributes that drive consumers' choices.
-Second, the dimension of the proxies is reduced via PCA before inputting them into the demand model, which is likely to introduce further mismeasurement.
-This also raises the question of how many principal components should be included in the model.
+The results in \citetalias{compiani2025demand} treat the proxies as if they were correctly specified.
+However, there are good reasons to believe that proxy error might play an important role.
+First, the unstructured data are processed using pre-trained ML models that are not targeted at predicting substitution patterns and thus may not perfectly capture the underlying attributes that drive consumers' choices.\footnote{Specifically, images are processed via classification models trained to assign each image to one of many classes; text is processed using bag-of-words and transformer models: the former simply capture word frequency, whereas the latter are trained to predict the next word in a text.} Second, the dimension of the raw embeddings is further reduced via PCA before inclusion in the demand model, which may introduce additional proxy error.
+This PCA step also raises the question of how many principal components should be included in the model.

 Here we investigate whether applying our bias correction method and diagnostics helps better capture substitution patterns.
 We use the approach from Section \ref{sec: exog prices} since we have individual-level data and prices are randomized, so endogeneity is not a concern.
 We focus on the ability of different models to correctly predict the closest substitute for any given book.
 The second choice data give us a direct measure of this: for a given book A, its closest substitute is the book that most people switch to when A is removed from the choice set.